fruxefarms/FruxePi/docs/README.md

 The basic functionalies of the FruxePi include:

-- Monitoring growing climate (Temperature and Humidity).
+- Monitor your growing climate (temperature and humidity).
 - Chart visualizations for historical temperature and humidity data.
 - Manage crops by tracking progress and time to harvest.
 - Monitor soil moisture.
 - Camera monitoring with periodic and manual photo capture.
 - Manual and scheduled lighting control.
-- Fan control both manually and exception based (Temperature or Humidity thresholds).
+- Fan control both manually and exception based (temperature or humidity thresholds).
 - Watering pump control and daily automation.
 - User authentication and management.
+- Track daily activity using blog-like journal.

 ---

 ## Latest Version